 Healthy programs for kids became a passion for me.
 I had lost over 100 pounds at different points in my life, and I realized if we could set children up for success with their weight, it would help with some of the body image issues we see through their lifespan.

 When I started medical school rotations, I set up my OBGYN rotation as the first one in the series.
 In my naive mind, I did this because I “knew” I didn’t want to be an OBGYN.
 However, on my first day I did a vaginal delivery, and realized that one of the most amazing things you can do in healthcare, is to help a family with this amazing milestone.

 Over the years I have had a number of amazing professional opportunities.
-I was in private practice for a number of years, and more recently joined a wonderful health system in the Twin Cities, M Health Fairview.
-I see patients at the Women’s Center in Edina, and continue to deliver and operate at M Health Fairview Southdale.
+I was in private practice for a number of years, and have worked for a large health system.
+I’m currently working to start my own private practice

 Since 2018 I have worked to find my voice.
 I have become a fearless advocate for healthcare rights.
 I have worked on protocols to make sure there is safe reporting structures for bullying and intimidation in the workplace.
 I have had the honor of developing different organizations with amazing innovators from across the country.
 I was excited that these organizations will help many people suffering from grief, mental health concerns, resiliency needs, workplace safety, and lack of access to healthcare.